Complexity is Your Friend

-A few months back, I interacted with a friend who is childless and has never been married.
+A while ago, I interacted with a friend who is childless and has never been married.
 She’s a wonderful person with a number of gifts, not the least of which is her career in banking where she is a skilled, talented, responsible manager of a branch (many people report to her and she does her job quite well).
 She is smart, a good leader, and a financial wizard.
 She is also a wonderful auntie and loyal friend.

 We got to talking about our families of origin with a couple of my other friends (who had been married or were still, and who had homeschooled their kids).
 When an issue came up, this unmarried friend gave advice based on her experience of being an auntie and a daughter (both valid sources of information about family relationships, to be sure).